Boards & Commissions

 Staff Liaison: Historic Preservation Officer/Planner

-The Library Board is a seven-members advisory board to the Belton City Council.
+The Library Board is a seven member advisory board to the Belton City Council.
 It develops Library policy, which is manifest through Library services and programs.
 Board members are community advocates for the Library and help to promote Library services and special events.
 The Board meets quarterly, or more often as needed.
 Applicants must be 18 or older and live within the Belton Independent School District boundary.

 Staff Liaison: Director of Library Services